appsuite/tcserver-spring-boot-samples/README.md

 # spring-boot-starter-tcserver-example
 Spring Boot starter package for tc Server Example

-This project illustrates a very simple example of spring-boot-starter-tcserver usage.
+This project is a simple example of how to use spring-boot-starter-tcserver as a drop in replacement for spring-boot-starter-tomcat.

 Currently spring-boot-starter-tcserver version 0.1.M6 only provides a drop in replacement for spring-boot-starter-tomcat.
 Additional functionality will be added in the next release.